Skip to Content

 At what age can a child choose which parent to live with?

-It is a common misconception that once children reach the magic age of 12, 13, or 14, that they can choose which parent to live with, but this just isn’t the case.
+It is a common misconception that once children reach the age of 12, 13, or 14, they can choose which parent to live with, but this just isn’t the case.
 Only a judge has the power to make custody decisions.
-However, judges are interested in hearing about children’s preferences, even if they are younger than 12-years-old.
+However, judges are interested in hearing about children’s preferences, even if they are younger than 12 years old.
+While a child's input is considered, the ultimate decision lies with the court, ensuring all factors align with the child's best interests.

 Is it okay to move out if I want to fight for custody?